Emotional Florida dad, speaking at shooting massacre vigil, recounts seeing his daughter for the last time

 Speaking to hundreds of people at a vigil in Florida Thursday night, father Fred Guttenberg described seeing his 14-year-old daughter for the last time Wednesday morning, just hours before she was killed in one of the deadliest mass shootings in modern U.S. history.

-Speaking to the crowd of mourners at the Pine Trails Park Amphitheater in Parkland, Fred explained that during the rush of his family’s morning routine, “sometimes things get so crazy” and Jamie would run out of the house with a “I gotta go, dad!” without fully saying goodbye.
+Speaking to the crowd of mourners at the Pine Trails Park Amphitheater in Parkland, Fred explained that during the rush of his family’s morning routine, “sometimes things get so crazy” and Jamie would run out of the house with an “I gotta go, dad!” without fully saying goodbye.

 “I don’t always get to say I love you,” Fred said of their mornings.
 “I don’t remember if I said that to Jamie yesterday morning.”